Does your landlord or a buyer want to move in?

 There are several ways to find out if the person moved in.
 For example, you can:

-The person does not have to move in right after they evict you.
+The person does not have to move in right away.
 They can take a reasonable amount of time to do things like repairs before they move in.
 And sometimes, the person does not have to move in at all.
 They might be able to prove that, while they honestly planned to move in when they evicted you, something unexpected stopped them from moving in.
+In this case, the LTB may not order them to pay you compensation.

 Where can I get legal help?